osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 	  11/23/2017 12:00:06 PM: Measurement null
 	  11/23/2017 12:00:07 PM: Measurement null
 	  11/23/2017 12:00:08 PM: Measurement 3

+**Note:** Non-weighted summaries disregard null values and treat them as non-existent.
+Weighted summaries consider null values for its calculation.
+While calculating weighted summaries, if we encounter a null value at a given index then we would consider interpolation mode of property to find the interpolated value of the given interval.
+This interval would start at the previous index and end at the current index at which null value occurred.
+In above example, non-weighted summaries for Measurement would be calculated based on (2,2,1,2,3) non-nullable values.

 The following request calculates one summary interval between the `startIndex` and `endIndex`:
  ```text